HomeBlogBest Australian Universities for International Students (2026 Guide)

 Courses with limited PR pathways include generic arts degrees, media studies, and some business specialisations where demand is lower.
 This does not mean these are bad degrees, but your migration planning needs to account for it.

-[Browse Afrovo's school admission service](/services/school-admission) to get expert guidance on which courses best match your migration goals.
+Browse Afrovo's school admission service for QEAC-certified guidance on the courses worth exploring for your goals.

 Scholarships for African and Nigerian Students